 Yes, in most U.S. states, driving in the left lane without passing or while impeding faster traffic can get you a ticket.
 Fines range from $20 to $750, depending on the state, and violations may add points to your driving record.

 No, not in all states.
-Some states. like Massachusetts, New Jersey, and Maine, explicitly reserve the left lane for passing only, but most states have an “impeding traffic” standard.
+Some states, like Massachusetts, New Jersey, and Maine, explicitly reserve the left lane for passing only, but most states have an “impeding traffic” standard.
 Verify your specific state laws with a lawyer.

-Is the informal name for statutes requiring slower-moving traffic to yield the left lane to faster-moving vehicles in states like Texas, Georgia, Tennessee, and Florida.
+A slowpoke law is the informal name for statutes requiring slower-moving traffic to yield the left lane to faster-moving vehicles in states like Texas, Georgia, Tennessee, and Florida.

 A left lane violation can be used as evidence of negligence in a personal injury claim.
 Even if you rear-ended another vehicle, if that vehicle was illegally camping in the left lane, the other driver may share fault.
 An attorney will help establish liability and compensation.

 Thompson Law charges NO FEE unless we obtain a settlement for your case.
-We’ve put over $1.9 billion in cash settlements in our clients’ pockets.
+We’ve put over $2.1 billion in cash settlements in our clients’ pockets.
 Contact us today for a free, no-obligation consultation to discuss your accident, get your questions answered, and understand your legal options.

 State law limits the time you have to file a claim after an injury accident, so call today.